Quantifying Global Networks of Exchange through the Louvain Method: Introduction

 where $m$ is half the sum of all edge weights, $A_{ij}$ is the weight of the edge connecting nodes $i$ and $j$, $k_i$ is the sum of the weights of all edges connected to node $i$, $c_i$ is the cluster that node $i$ belongs to, and $\delta$ is the Kronecker delta function shown below.

-To find an ideal set of clusters, the algorithm (\cref{alg:driver}) alternates between two phases.
-Starting with each node in its own unique cluster (\cref{alg:init}), we greedily move each node into the neighboring cluster that increases modularity the most (\cref{alg:phase1}).
-We then reduce each newly formed cluster into a single node (\cref{alg:phase2}).
-This process is repeated until there are no node movements left that can increase modularity.
-Below is pseudocode that demonstrates the implementation of the algorithm.

-In some variations of the Louvain method, an additional parameter $\gamma$ is added as a coefficient to the $\frac{k_ik_j}{2m}$ term to adjust the resolution, or size, of clusters \cite{resolution}.
-This parameter behaves as a threshold for density, where intra-cluster connections should have a density $d \geq \gamma$, while inter-cluster connections should have a density $d < \gamma$.
-It follows that $\gamma$ is proportional to the amount of clusters, and thus inversely proportional to cluster size.
-We discuss our approach to searching for an optimal $\gamma$ in \cref{sec:method}.
+To find an ideal set of clusters, the algorithm (Algorithm~\ref{driver}) alternates between two phases.
+Initially, each node is assigned to its own cluster, after which it is greedily moved to the neighboring cluster that yields the highest modularity gain.
+Each newly formed cluster is then condensed into a single super-node, and this process is repeated until no node movements can increase modularity.
+Below is pseudocode demonstrating the implementation.
+In some variations of the Louvain method, an additional parameter $\gamma$ is introduced as a coefficient on the $\frac{k_ik_j}{2m}$ term to adjust the resolution (i.e., size) of clusters \cite{resolution}.
+This parameter behaves as a threshold for density, where intra-cluster connections have a density $d \geq \gamma$ while inter-cluster connections have a density $d < \gamma$.
+It follows that $\gamma$ is proportional to the number of clusters and inversely proportional to the size of clusters.
+Our approach to searching for an optimal $\gamma$ is discussed in the Methodology.